danishahmed123/Disney-Clone/README.md

 # Disney-Clone
-Thiis is my disney+ clone
+This is my disney+ clone